epfl-ada/ada-2023-project-adhd2023/README.md

 2) Does real world event related movie, are more likely to achieve great success.
 3) Is it possible to create a model in order to predict movie rating using the relevent and spotted parameters

+## Base dataset

+Incorporating the CMU Movie Summary dataset as our foundational dataset, we leverage a diverse compilation extracted from English-language Wikipedia and Freebase.
+Comprising plot summaries, corenlp-processed summaries, movie metadata, and character metadata, this core dataset forms the backbone of our analysis.
+With over 42,000 movies and 450,000 characters, the dataset, enriched through the Stanford CoreNLP pipeline, provides a comprehensive and essential resource for exploring the intricate dynamics influencing movie ratings.

 ## Additional datasets

 All the data can be found in this drive [link](https://drive.google.com/drive/folders/1AVWmDZJu_jlTUsLwY5mGE8g8C7LtoTc3?usp=sharing)